Last night’s dishes are still in the sink.

 How to Create a House Cleaning Routine

-I’ve found it’s much easier to maintain a simple house cleaning routine than it is to conquer out-of-control clutter.
+I’ve found it’s much easier to maintain a simple house cleaning routine than it is to conquer out-of-control clutter, especially if you start with what you consider non negotiable.

 Identify Your Non-Negotiable Chores